johnson-cooper/YGO-NEXUS-REVIVAL/README.md

 ---

+## Credits
+tereotis for hex offsets
+volvo for ideas and python changes opiter09 for unpacking pac files

+---
 ## Disclaimer
 This patch is for educational and personal use only.
 Please ensure you own a legal copy of the game before applying this patch.